robertdavidgraham/masscan/README.md

 	# masscan -p80,8000-8100 10.0.0.0/8 --echo > xxx.conf
 	# masscan -c xxx.conf --rate 1000

+## Banner checking

+Masscan can do more than just detect whether ports are open.
+It can also complete the TCP connection and interaction with the application at that port in order to grab simple "banner" information.

+The problem with this is that masscan contains its own TCP/IP stack separate from the system you run it on.
+When the local system receives a SYN-ACK from the probed target, it responds with a RST packet that kills the connection before masscan can grab the banner.

+The easiest way to prevent this is to assign masscan a separate IP address.
+This would look like the following:

+	# masscan 10.0.0.0/8 -p80 --banners --source-ip 192.168.1.200

+The address you choose has to be on the local subnet and not otherwise be used by another system.

+In some cases, such as WiFi, this isn't possible.
+In those cases, you can firewall the port that masscan uses.
+This prevents the local TCP/IP stack from seeing the packet, but masscan still sees it since it bypasses the local stack.
+For Linux, this would look like:

+	# iptables -A INPUT -p tcp --dport 60000 -j DROP
+	# masscan 10.0.0.0/8 -p80 --banners --source-port 60000

+On Mac OS X and BSD, it might look like this:

+	sudo ipfw add 1 deny tcp from any to any 60000 in
+	# masscan 10.0.0.0/8 -p80 --banners --source-port 60000

+Windows doesn't respond with RST packets, so neither of these techniques are necessary.
+However, masscan is still desigend to work best using its own IP address, so you should run that way when possible, even when its not strictly necessary.

+The same thing is needed for other checks, such as the `--heartbleed` check, which is just a form of banner checking.

 ## How to scan the entire Internet